Pfleiderer-Adrian/Xnat-Ubuntu/README.md

 Ubuntu Server (>18)

 ## Usage
-* Download the installScript.sh file
+* download the installScript.sh file
 * copy the file to your Ubuntu Server in your root directory (Command: cd /)
-* execute the file with the Command: sudo bash installScript.sh
+* execute the file with the command: sudo bash installScript.sh
-* after the installation and several minutes to look at your URL
+* after the installation and several minutes, look at your URL
 * now make the necessary configuration (processing url & admin password change)

 ## Necessary Configurations